What is Photosensitivity?

 How to Treat Photosensitivity

-Since photosensitivity often involves a mix of exposure to sunlight and prescription medication, treating photosensitivity requires blocking UV radiation via sunscreen lotion, staying out of the sun when UV rays are most intense, and wearing hats and long-sleeved clothing.
-If applicable, treatment may also require addressing your underlying medical condition.
+Since photosensitivity often involves a mix of exposure to sunlight and prescription medication, photosensitivity treatment requires blocking UV radiation via sunscreen lotion, staying out of the sun when UV rays are most intense, and wearing hats and long-sleeved clothing.
+If applicable, treating photosensitivity may also require addressing your underlying medical condition.

 How to Prevent Photosensitivity